-Engaging in sports activities such as, but not limited to Frisbee, football, soccer, rollerblading, using a scooter, tag, catch, etc., inside the residence halls is prohibited.
-If the action continues the resident(s) will be charged \$25.00.
+Engaging in sports activities such as, but not limited to Frisbee, football, soccer, rollerblading, Nerf or water guns, using a scooter, tag, catch, etc., inside the residence halls is prohibited due to the potential damage.
+Students may be accessed a fine of \$50.00 plus the cost of damages per incident.